by Nigel J.T. Thomas

 Download from here (open access)

 Erratum: I have discovered a likely factual error on page 144 of the published article, where I state that the only type of cone cells to be found in the far periphery of the human retina are "blue sensitive" S-cones.
-Further reading of the literature on the subject (in particular: Roorda, A., Metha, A.B., Lennie, P., & Williams, D.R.
-(2001).
-Packing Arrangement of the Three Cone Classes in Primate Retina.
-Vision Research (41 #10) 1291-1306) now suggests to me that I probably misunderstood my original sources, and that, in fact, cones of all three classes (L-cones and M-cones, as well as S-cones) do occur, sparsely, even in the far periphery.
+Further reading of the literature on the subject* now suggests to me that I probably misunderstood my original sources, and that, in fact, cones of all three classes (L-cones and M-cones, as well as S-cones) do occur, sparsely, even in the far periphery.
 However, this mistake does not affect my overall argument.
 It remains the case that, because of their sparse distribution, cones in the peripheral retina provide very poor visual acuity there (as compared to the fovea and parafovea), and that, because of the way in which they are interconnected, they do not enable color vision (certainly not to any significant degree) in the far periphery.

 A revised and updated, peer reviewed version of the article once available in draft from this page has now been published in the online open access journal Humanities (volume 3, no. 2, 2014, pp. 132–184; doi:10.3390/h3020132).
 Please download it (for free) from the journal page here.
-The draft version is still available here, but the published version supersedes it, and only the published version should now be cited.
-The main differences between the draft and the published version are in section 5, which has been quite extensively rearranged and rewritten, but there are numerous smaller differences elsewhere too.
+(If you have a problem with downloading from the Humanities journal site, you can download a locally cached version of the paper via this link, but please use the main link to the journal if possible.)
+The old, draft version is still available here, but the published version supersedes it, and only the published version should now be cited.
+The main differences between the draft and the published version are in section 5, which has been quite extensively rearranged and rewritten, but there are also numerous smaller differences elsewhere.